ArtifactDB/gypsum-worker/README.md

 **gypsum** keeps track of the latest version of each asset in the `{project}/{asset}/..latest` file.
 This contains a JSON object with the following properties:
 - `latest`: String containing the name of the latest version of this asset.
+  This is defined as the version with the most recent `upload_finish` time in the `..summary`.

 For any given project-asset-version combination, the `{project}/{asset}/{version}/..summary` file records some more details about the upload process.
 This contains a JSON object with the following properties:
 - `upload_user_id`, a string containing the identity of the uploading user.
 - `upload_start`, an Internet date/time-formatted string containing the upload start time.
 - `upload_finish`, an Internet date/time-formatted string containing the upload finish time.
+  This property is absent if the upload for this version is currently in progress, but will be added on upload completion.
 - `on_probation` (optional), a boolean indicating whether this upload is on probation, see [below](#upload-probation).
   If not present, this can be assumed to be `false`.